 - 2:04 - TETON Trailsports 2.0

-Now it's up to you to consider the flow rates we calculated and decide how important these numbers are for your activities.
+Now it's up to you to consider the flow rates we calculated and decide how significant these numbers are for your activities.
 Are you a gulper?
 More of a sipper?
 Our stable of test packs ran the gamut for ease of drinking.

 Part of our crew out testing packs while hiking.